-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 "We are using one of the world's leading specialist sports streaming platforms, iStreamPlanet – which has been tried and tested overseas - and we are of course testing locally, too.

 "We have a great team who are working closely with distribution partners to ensure Spark Sport works well on their operating systems and devices.
-There will also be a web browser version of Spark Sport available, which would be a good back up in the scenarios Martin mentions should those eventuate."
+There will also be a web browser version of Spark Sport available, which would be a good back up in the scenarios Martin mentions, should those eventuate."

 "We are preparing our network capacity for events like the Rugby World Cup and optimising our network as much as possible.